 - Mount Mercy students and employees live the mission of the Sisters of Mercy through a robust academic curriculum, volunteerism and service learning and through relating to the global community.

-- 94% of Mount Mercy University graduates remained in Iowa to work after graduation.
+- Of the 2014 Graduating Class, 93% of Mount Mercy University graduates remained in Iowa to work after graduation.

 - Mount Mercy values the fact that its students, employees and alumni support the local Corridor area through their work and volunteer efforts.